The Abbey will re-open for sightseeing visitors from Friday 21st May.

 (Colour photos of this item are not in the public domain as stated on some websites but are Dean and Chapter of Westminster copyright).

 This oil painting on panel is dated 1595 and was given to the Abbey by Dean Joseph Wilcocks, according to the inscription on the back.
 The face of the elderly queen was painted over to make her look younger, probably in 1760.
 The inscription shows it was painted in the 37th year of her reign and contains a chronogram (although this makes the date 1597).
 She holds a glove in her left hand and a fan in her right.

 Painting not available for public viewing but photos of the recently cleaned painting can be purchased.

-A large portrait of The Queen in her State dress and robe standing on the Cosmati pavement in the Abbey, by Australian artist Ralph Heimans, was purchased in 2013 and given to the Abbey by a generous donor).
+A large portrait of Queen Elizabeth II wearing her State dress and robe standing on the Cosmati pavement in the Abbey, by Australian artist Ralph Heimans, was purchased in 2013 and given to the Abbey by a generous donor).
 A postcard is available from the Abbey shop.
 It is on public display in the new Queen's Diamond Jubilee Galleries

 A 15th century portrait on wood of Henry IV was presented to the Abbey in 1906 and hangs in a room within the Deanery.

 Two icons, of egg tempera and gold on wood, by the Russian artist Sergei Federov were installed in the nave, above the votive candle stands, in 1994.
 They are in the Byzantine style and depict Christ and the Virgin with the Christ Child.
 An icon of St Edward the Confessor, by Archimandrite Zinon, was dedicated on 13th October 2019 in the Confessor's chapel.